EL-BID/pavimentados/README.md

 Among the allowed image sources we have:

  - image_routes: A list of image routes
- - image_folder: a folder with all images
+ - image_folder: A folder with all images
- - images: images already loaded in numpy format
+ - images: Images already loaded in numpy format
  - video: The path to a video file

 Among the allowed GPS data sources we have: